 International exchange students have access to the full range of College facilities, activities, and programs.
-They will be invited to pre-register for courses prior to their arrival, and will meet with an academic advisor during Orientation to finalize their schedule of classes.
+They will be invited to pre-register for courses and indicate their preference for housing on a Special Housing Form prior to their arrival.
+They will also be assigned an academic advisor with whom they will meet during Orientation to finalize their schedule of classes.

 International Exchange Students may select courses in a wide range of disciplines or courses in a particular field of study (usually the field or discipline in which they are concentrating at their home institution).
 It is crucial that students check with their academic advisor, dean, or international program officer to ascertain if they must complete any specific requirements while at Mount Holyoke College.
 Enrollment in individual courses is subject to course prerequisites and limits, so we recommend that students have alternate choices reviewed by their home institution advisors as well.

 International Exchange Students generally enroll in the normal full-time course load, which is 16 credits per semester.
 Some exchange institutions permit students to enroll in 12 credits each semester, which is the minimum required to maintain their visa status.

 International Exchange Students enrolled for the full academic year will be able to earn Mount Holyoke’s Certificate for International Students (the minimum program of study for which is 20 credits, or five courses, during the year).
 They may elect the ungraded option for only one of these courses.
 They may choose to earn the Certificate in a specific discipline which is offered as a major or minor at Mount Holyoke.
 They may do so by electing three courses in that field, all of which must be graded, and at least two of which must be taken at Mount Holyoke.
 Students who choose not to focus in a single discipline earn the Certificate in General Studies.